bengtmartensson/AGirs/README.md

 Needed if defining LCD_I2C, i.e. connecting an LCD display with an I2C interface card.

 ## Questions and answers

+* What are Makefiles doing in an Arduino project?

+To build the project for the Arduino, use the Arduino IDE from [arduino.cc](https://www.arduino.cc/en/Main/Software), as in most Arduino projects.
+The Makefile is used for building a "Software-in-the-loop" test version for the PC; of interest for developers only.

 * What is the difference between ["receive"](http://www.harctoolbox.org/Glossary.html#ReceivingIrSignals)